-Something I have been looking forward to doing since I started designing our Real Life Home was the day when we could tape out a simple floor plan and explore how it felt in full scale.
+Something I have been looking forward to doing since I started designing Our House in the Trees was the day when we could tape out a simple floor plan and explore how it felt in full scale.
 After having spent hours upon hours adjusting, aligning, deleting, nudging, massaging and just plain old staring blankly at our plans, you better believe I know every nook and cranny intimately.
 But I also know from my time spent working at an architect’s office that what you see on paper and what you see in real life can be very different, which is why laying out a floor plan – in full size – is so important.

 So the other weekend we taped out the second floor of our house plan.
 Well, it was actually only part of the second floor due to space constraints.
 But it was one of the most important areas for us to figure out because I was trying to convince Devin we only needed one bathroom upstairs as opposed to the obligatory regular bathroom plus master ensuite.
 (Which is what we have in our current house.
 Seriously, two nearly identical bathrooms back to back… talk about excessive!
 Plus, I really dislike cleaning twice the toilets.)
 After standing within the taped out plan, Devin agreed one badass bathroom would be best as it would also free up space for a (small) walk-in closet.

 If you are going to design your own house floor plans, work with a designer, or purchase a pre-drawn plan online, I highly recommend taking the time to tape it out.
 You could also use stakes and rope, spray paint (try an eco-friendly spray paint like Plutonium) or whatever else you can think of to mark out the space.
 An architectural firm in Norway often tapes out their client’s floor plans.
 It’s also quite common for those designing tiny houses to tape out the layout, as illustrated in this blog post from The Tiny Project.